nicolas-van/multirun/README.md

 You can also add the `-v` option to get a full log of the processes it starts and kills.

-multirun never attempts to restart one of its children if it exists.
-Instead it will kill all its other children before exiting itself.
+multirun never attempts to restart one of its children if it crashes.
+Instead it will kill all its other children before exiting with an error code.
 This behavior is ideal for a Docker container as the restart behavior can be delegated to the upper level, as example using systemd or Docker restart policies.

 Installation
 ------------